lks-ai/prowl/README.md

 Not exactly a quine in the classic sense, but the `@prowl` tool almost is—it can finish its own script and even use tools within its prompt.
 Early in development, I realized PrOwl scripts can evolve: an LLM-based app writing an LLM-based app.
 In other words, your `.prowl` files aren’t just scripts—they’re self-referential, self-improving, and fully capable of generating dynamic, tool-integrated content.

+The interesting natural conclusion of this dynamic is that an Agent could easily be made which prompts itself, or creates prompts for other agents; a meta-agent if you will.

 ---

 # PrOwl Agents?